spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-warehouse-picking-product-feature.md

-This document describes how to ingrate the Warehouse Picking + [Product](/docs/pbc/all/product-information-management/{{site.version}}/product-feature-overview/product-feature-overview.html) feature into a Spryker project.
+This document describes how to integrate the Warehouse Picking + [Product](/docs/pbc/all/product-information-management/{{site.version}}/product-feature-overview/product-feature-overview.html) feature into a Spryker project.

 ## Install feature core